 It gives me the greatest satisfaction to assure your lordship, that the army never, upon any occasion, conducted itself better.
-The division of Guards, under Lieutenant General Cooks, who is feverely wounded, Major General Maitland, and Major Byng, fet an example which was followed by all; and there is no officer, nor description of troops, that did not behave well.
-I am also particularly indebted to General Lord Hill, for his assistance and conduct upon this, as upon all former occasions.
+The division of Guards, under Lieuzepant General Cooke, who is

+Major Byng, set an example which was followed by all; and there is no officer, nor description of troops, that did not behave well.
+I am also particularly indebted to General Lord Hill, for his assistance and conduct upon this, as upon all former occasions

-I should not do juitice to my seelings or to Marshal Blucher and the Prussian army, if I did not attribute the successful result of this ardous day to the cordial and timely assistance received from them.
+I should not do justice to my feelings or to Marshal Blucher and the Prussian army, if I did not attribute the successful result of this arduous day to the cordial and timely assistance received from them.

-The operation of General Balow upon the enemy's flank, was a most decided one; and, even if I had not found myself in a situation to make the attack, which produced the final result, it would have forced the enemy to retire, if his attacks should have failed and would have prevented him from taking advantage of them, if they should unfortunately have succeeded.
+The operation of General Bulow upon the enemy's flank, was a most decided one; and, even if I had not found myself in a situation to make the attack, which produced the final result, it would have forced the enemy to retire, if his attacks should have failed; and would have prevented him from taking advantage of them, if they should unfortunately have succeeded.

-I fend with this dispatch, two eagles taken by the troops in this action, which Major Percy will have the honour of laying at the sect of his Royal Highness-I beg leave to recommend him to your lordship's protection.
+I send with this dispatell, two eagles, taken by the troops in this action, which Major Percy will have the honour of laying at the feet of his Royal Highness-I beg leave to recommend him to your lordship's protection.